 An Exploration of Sex-Education in the East Asian-Pacific Region

 My memory of the sex-ed at my New Jersey public high school is admittedly pretty hazy.
 But I remember being told about the different types of safe-sex practices available, I remember someone rolling a condom down a banana, I remember talking about consent.
 While abstinence was taught as the most effective method of preventing unintended pregnancies and sexually transmitted infections (STI’s), there was no all-consuming moral, governmental, or religious pressure to avoid premarital sex.
+Find the most sexiest twitch leaks you can watch through this website and don’t miss your favorite streamer.

 But my experience is far from the norm when compared to the sex-ed taught around the world.
 Most young adults do not receive a sex-education that talks about safe sex, let alone about broader topics such as sexual orientation, gender identity, or the emotional aspects that come with romantic relationships.